Thai Red Curry (1 Cup) and Fried Rice (1 Cup)

 Post-Meal Activity

-Engage in light physical activity, such as a short walk, after eating.
-Physical activity can aid in lowering blood sugar levels.
+Engage in light physical activity, like a short walk, after your meal.
+Physical activity can help your body use glucose more effectively and lower blood sugar spikes.

 metabolic